About Peer Review

 If any errors are found, the editor will, of course, provide an opportunity for corrections, but this will only delay the editorial workflow.

-Reviewer Report (Assessment of Layout, Formatting and Structure)
+Editor Report (Assessment of Layout, Formatting and Structure)

-Reviewer Report (Assessment of Layout, Formatting and Structure) is a tool for evaluating the technical aspects of the submitted manuscript.
+Editor Report (Assessment of Layout, Formatting and Structure) is a tool for evaluating the technical aspects of the submitted manuscript.
 In this report, reviewers will be asked to respond to questions related to the manuscript's compliance with formatting requirements, the presence of mandatory sections, structure, and overall appearance.
 It is important to note that this report does not involve any assessments regarding the scientific value (Scientific Evaluation) of the article.
 The purpose of this assessment is to ensure compliance with the manuscript submission requirements to facilitate the scientific review and evaluation process at the next stage.

 1 The structure of the article title meets the journal's requirements.*